justinj8/Unit21-Crowdsale/README.md

 Once we successfully completed all the steps above.
 We move on to adding our custom coin to MetaMask!

 ### Adding JJtoken to MetaMask

+Our next step is to add the custom token to MetaMask.

+1. You will need to open up the full website version of MetaMask, you can do that by clicking ont the chrome extension, click the three dots that will show a dropdown.
+Then select "expand view" and it should take you to your account.
+That will show you your current assets.

+2. Next step, is to select "Add Token" and it will give two options.
+Next select "Custom Token" and fill your Token Contract Address in.
+Once you enter the address, the symbol and decimals will pre-fill.

+3. Once you select next, the next page should show a confirmation page to ensure your token and the balance.
+If the information is correct, you can select "Add Tokens" and it will show you that your new token has been added.

+4. You can see the new custom token added under your Assets!